-It is also best to eat a healthy diet, which is low in fat and high in fibre, be a healthy weight, drink alcohol in moderation and get regular exercise to reduce your risk of getting cancer.
+It is also best to eat a healthy diet, which is low in fat and high in fibre, be a healthy weight, stick to the low-risk alcohol guidelines and get regular exercise to reduce your risk of getting cancer.

 For more information

 1800 200 700